-Sean Rees-Wemyss (pictured with Fraser and Claudia) is an actor, most recently known for his starring role as Albus Potter in the award-winning play, Harry Potter and the Cursed Child, which is now currently postponed due to the coronavirus pandemic.
-Sean discusses his unique path towards a career in acting, overcoming mental health challenges, and how close he came to stepping away from the acting world altogether.
+Sean Rees-Wemyss (pictured with Fraser and Claudia) is an actor, most recently known for their starring role as Albus Potter in the award-winning play, Harry Potter and the Cursed Child, which is now currently postponed due to the coronavirus pandemic.
+Sean discusses their unique path towards a career in acting, overcoming mental health challenges, and how close they came to stepping away from the acting world altogether.

 Elena Galiabovitch is an Olympian and Commonwealth Games Bronze and Silver Medalist shooter, a doctor and aspiring surgeon and urologist.
 Elena competed for Australia in the 2016 Rio Olympics, and won Silver in the 25m Pistol and Bronze in the 10m Air Pistol at the 2018 Gold Coast Commonwealth Games.
 Elena is also qualified and training for the Tokyo Olympics which is now due to be held in 2021, and explains what it’s like to balance the demands of Olympic training and medicine.

 We thank both Sean and Elena for sharing their stories with us, and hope you enjoy Episode Three.

 Listen via the player above, or on Apple Podcasts, Spotify, and most other popular podcast applications.
 New episodes are published every fortnight during school term time for a limited series of episodes, so make sure you subscribe so you don’t miss an episode.

 Learn more about our fabulous hosts and creators of the podcast below: